deltavfoundation/DELTAV_ASSESTS/README.md

 ---

 ## 🌟 Our Mission
-Founded by a first-generation engineering student, Delta V serves as a **Digital Research & Knowledge Hub**.
+Delta V serves as a **Digital Research & Knowledge Hub**.
 Our goal is to provide students—regardless of their background or stream—with the resources they need to transition into higher education with confidence.

 ## 📂 What We Do
 We operate as a **Passive Research Hub**, documenting our own learning journeys and technical projects to build a permanent library for others.